 Map 7.
-Planned sledge stations for Denmark and Sweden for the survey in 2015 in the defined sub areas of the Nephrops stock in IIIa.
+Planned sledge stations for Denmark and Sweden for the survey in 2015 is illustrating the approximate spatial distribution for the survey in 2018 and 2019.

 3. For internationally coordinated surveys, describe the participating Member States/vessels and the relevant international group in charge of planning the survey